writethedocs/www/docs/hiring-guide/index.rst

 * DITA and Markdown
 * Madcap Flare, Adobe Technical Communications Suite, or AuthorIt
 * HTML and CSS
 * Command line skills.
-CLI is very useful for working with Git (can be easier than GUI), when writing Linux or Unix-related documentation, and for a common language with developers and QA engineers.
+CLI is very useful for working with Git (can be easier than GUI), when writing Linux or Unix-related documentation, and as a common language with developers and QA engineers.